TheNexusAvenger/Enigma/README.md

 ## Running
-In order to run Enigma, the application needs to be downloaded from GitHub releases needs to be downloaded and ran. **The first run sets up a Roblox Studion companion plugin.
+In order to run Enigma, the application needs to be downloaded from GitHub releases needs to be downloaded and ran. **The first run sets up a Roblox Studio companion plugin.
-It is highly recommended to restart open Studio windows after the first run.**
+It is required to restart open Studio windows after the first run.**

 Once Enigma is running, it wait for OpenVR (SteamVR) to be detected, and start reading and sending tracker data using the methods below.
 Data will only be sent when a Roblox